Engine regulations 2016

 2019 Regulations Final

-The 2019 regulations are now on this site.
+The 2021 regulations are now on this site.
 You can download the complete file or view individual items.
-The regs, which will come into force on January 1st 2019, are broadly the same, with new or amended sections highlighted in grey.
-There are a couple of additional dimensions and a clarification on clutch types.
+The regs, which will come into force on January 1st 2021, are broadly the same, with new or amended sections highlighted in grey.

 The 2017 regulations are in the final stages of preparation, and will be available on this site shortly.
 They are currently being ratified by the MSA/ABkC.
 They are a complete re-write, are several pages shorter than the 2016 regulations, and hopefully easier to understand and navigate around.
 Don't forget that, although they will be on this site shortly, they won't come into force until January 1st 2017.
 There are two big changes.
 Firstly, the regulations will relate specifically to the T2 engine, you will have to refer back to the 2016 regulations for previous engine types, all of which remain legal for use.
 Secondly, a small amount of machining will be permitted to the cylinder head, but be aware that all of the check tools will still apply!